 Setting out across the Sea of Abaco from Great Abaco Island you can steer toward any one of a number of islands - each a vacation destination in its own right.
 This is an island hopper's paradise.

 The Abacos were settled by English colonists who remained loyal to the crown after the American Revolutionary War, which is why the settlements like Hope Town on Elbow Cay, and New Plymouth on Green Turtle Cay have the look of New England fishing towns complete with picket fences and gingerbread trim of course with the distinctive Bahamian touch of pastel colors.

-Hope Town is home to the famous candy striped lighthouse, and north of Elbow Cay is Man-o-War, another Loyalist settlement, a conservative dry island, and the Abacos boat-building center, with a wonderful naturally protected harbor and boat-fitting and sail shops.
+Hope Town is home to the famous candy striped lighthouse, and north of Elbow Cay is Man-o-War, another Loyalist settlement, a conservative dry island, and the Abacos boat-building centre, with a wonderful naturally protected harbour and boat-fitting and sail shops.
 The outer islands up to Great Guana are easily reached by the Abacos scheduled ferry service from Marsh Harbour.

 Fishing is huge in the Abaco Islands, from the excellent bone fishing in Cherokee Sound and out in the marls, to the blue water big game species like marlin and tuna that prowl the Atlantic side.

 Acklins and Crooked Island are two of the four islands forming an atoll which hugs the shallow waters of the Bight of Acklins.